majjihari/bash/README.md

 will install js9 & build docker with ubuntu 17.04 and required tools.

-# to manually source the zlibs use
+# To manually source the zlibs use

 ```
 #LINUX